 The food that you put into your body on a regular basis has an effect on all of your systems, from the nervous system to the cardiovascular system.

-The latter is what we will be focusing on today, as we take a journey through 7 tasty superfoods that have immense benefits for overall heart health and heart disease prevention.
+The latter is what we will be focusing on today, as we take a journey through 7 tasty superfoods for heart health that have immense benefits for overall health and heart disease prevention.

 But first, you may be wondering, “What exactly is a superfood?”